-Specialist Mental Health Services will:
+7.1.1 Specialist Mental Health Services will:

-- Confirm diagnosis - Assess baseline mental state, including cognitive assessment where appropriate - Assess need for treatment - Undertake baseline investigations (as per 3.2) - Issue lithium information booklet, alert card and record book - Ensure lithium monitoring is carried out during initiation either within the specialist service or by arrangement with the GP. - Review and action potential drug interactions

-- Follow up to assess compliance and response - Advise on adverse effects reported by the patient or GP - Advise on change in therapy
+- Confirm diagnosis - Assess baseline mental state, including cognitive assessment where appropriate - Assess need for treatment - Arrange baseline investigations (as per 3.2) - Issue lithium information booklet, alert card and record book - Ensure lithium monitoring is, carried out during initiation either within the specialist service or by arrangement with the GP. - Review and action potential drug interactions - Follow up to assess compliance and response - Advise on adverse effects reported by the patient or GP - Advise on change in therapy - Advice on reduction/continuation - Review female patients on lithium for discussion of contraceptive need.

-The General Practitioner will:
+7.1.2 The General Practitioner if participating in NPT LES will:

-- Prescribe treatment as advised by the Consultant Psychiatrist - Consider potential drug interactions - Undertake serum lithium monitoring as agreed with Specialist service - Monitor full blood count, renal function, thyroid function, ECG, weight and BMI as described in section 4.3 - Undertake an annual physical health check - Monitor the patient's mental health and advise the Specialist Mental Health Service if they have concerns regarding adverse events of ongoing therapeutic benefit.
+- Prescribe treatment as advised by the Consultant Psychiatrist - Consider potential drug interactions - Undertake serum lithium monitoring as agreed with Specialist service - Monitor, renal function, calcium, thyroid function, ECG, and BMI as described in section 4.3 - Undertake an annual physical health check as per physical health guidance. - Liaise with the Specialist Mental Health Service if they have concerns about mental health or adverse events. - Review female patients on lithium for discussion of contraceptive need.